joelouthan/theologic.us/content/posts/0-study-romans/2021-01-06-the-study-intro.md

 Live stream every Monday at 12PM Central.
 (I am really broadcasting this for my friends in Kenya where it will be 8PM their time.)

-Join me in studying Romans or as I call it: "Paul's Biblical & Systematic Theology based on the Ministry of Jesus Christ".
+Join me in studying Romans or as I call it: "Paul's Biblical & Systematic Theology based on the Ministry of Jesus Christ"*.